Essential Tools for Freelancing Productivity

 If you develop systematic work processes from the beginning, it will be easier for you when the work expands.
 If you treat it like a well-oiled business machinery, adapting to scaling or a team of employees will be smooth and less prone to crises.

-Some people grow up using some of these tools and with time, easily adapt to newer tools as they come along.
+Some people grow up using some of these tools and, with time, easily adapt to newer tools as they come along.
 Some are early adopters and like to explore newly launched tools.
 However, many people don't get exposed to productivity tools until they start working.
 If you are new to these tools, start exploring them to find out what works best for you.

-These extra skills are worth spending time on because they can really help you perform better and earn higher.
+These extra skills are worth spending time on because they can really help you perform better and earn more.
 These are not complex or expensive tools — most are free or already available through basic subscriptions.
 But yes, the key is knowing how to use them well and effectively.

 If you are disorganized in your approach to work, you will pay for it in the form of loss of clients, bad reviews, and personal stress.

 New freelancers sometimes spend money on online courses or masterclasses to learn new things that can help their business or career.
-However, there are many YouTube tutorials that can teach you quite a few useful skills, for free.
+However, there are many YouTube tutorials that can teach you quite a few useful skills for free.

 😑What do I Personally Use

 I use most of the tools given below in the list.
 Others I have used or explored in the past.
-Some tools from Zoho are new and although I like them, I have no pressing need right now to shift to using them regularly.

-I am a huge fan of Zoho (no affiliation, just love it) and use many tools from their productivity suite.
-I am also an unpaid and unbiased fan of Wix, which has allowed me to set up multiple businesses from scratch, all DIY, and whose integrated tools I use for social media, blogging, financial integration, forms, etc.
+I am also an unbiased (and unpaid) fan of Wix, which has allowed me to set up multiple businesses from scratch, all DIY, and whose integrated tools I use for social media, blogging, financial integration, forms, etc.

 When collaborating on documents or files, I do as the client does.
-On my own computers, I’ve built a system over the years that works for me.
+On my computers, I’ve built a system over the years that works for me.

 Mainly I use Dropbox, Google Docs, Google Drive, Google Spreadsheet (I like it better than MS Excel for my purposes) and the Microsoft ecosystem (especially OneDrive).
 I also use secure large file transfer services for some clients.